 Before you can begin to install any new kitchen appliances, it is important to ensure that the plumbing and electrical connections are correctly installed.
 Planning for the installation of both plumbing and electrical supplies should be done carefully and with safety in mind.

 To complete this step, you will need to hire a professional electrician and plumber to connect the appropriate utilities.
 Your hired professionals might also suggest relocating plumbing and electrical lines if necessary in order to create an efficient layout for your kitchen renovation project.
-If any changes or additional wiring is needed, your professionals can review any plans or discuss what type of wiring would be best suited for the area.
+If any changes or additional wiring is needed, your professionals can analyze any plans or discuss what type of wiring would be best suited for the area.

 Your electrician will inspect your current power lines as well as attach new outlets or circuit boards, while your plumber will make sure all existing pipes are in good condition before they connect the water supply lines or relocate the drains and vents that go into other rooms of your home.
 It is important to remember that all gas appliances must be checked by a certified technician before use.